 Tim also has substantial experience handling product liability matters for manufacturers, distributors and retailers.
 Tim’s experience includes handling California class action and coordinated proceedings and federal multi-district litigation.
 For example, he recently and successfully represented a national retailer in multi district litigation involving eye drops by obtaining a dismissal and no liability or payment to plaintiffs.
 He currently is handling numerous Life Sciences matters in San Francisco and Alameda Superior Court involving pharmaceuticals.
 His experience also includes representation of manufacturers and distributors in product liability claims involving medical devices.

 Tim has also had consistent success with mediation and is known for his ability to settle disputes quickly and efficiently.
+He has been named AV (Judicial Edition) and AV Preeminent®, the highest peer rating standard from Martindale-Hubbell.

 - Mitchell v.
 Bankfirst, __F.3d__ [27 Fed.
 Appx.
 843] 2001 WL 1485854 (9th Cir, Nov.
 21, 2001) – case held Bank not required to disclose membership organization’s termination notice provision as a termination charge under the Truth in Lending Act.